Zone 2 Cardio After 45: Benefits, Risks, and How to Start Safely

 TL;DR: Zone 2 cardio is a low-intensity form of exercise that trains your body to become incredibly efficient at using fat for fuel.
 It is performed at 60-70% of your maximum heart rate, a level where you can hold a conversation.
-For longevity, it is a game-changer because it builds a massive aerobic base and improves mitochondrial health, both of which are critical for healthy aging.
+For longevity, it is a valuable tool because it builds a massive aerobic base and improves mitochondrial health, both of which are critical for healthy aging.

 At the heart of Zone 2 training’s longevity benefits are your mitochondria, the powerhouses of your cells.
 Think of them as tiny engines that convert fat and glucose into the energy your body needs to function.
 As we age, our mitochondria become less efficient and fewer in number, a key driver of age-related decline.